-I planned for a large DIY floating desk to be mounted inside the closet with rolling tiered carts as Lego storage.
-Floating wall shelves would provide extra storage as well as a display area for special creations.
-Two wall sconces would provide sufficient light for building and a small wall mounted TV is an extra perk that will be great for Jackson as he grows up and becomes interested in video games like his daddy.
+I plan for a large DIY floating desk to be mounted inside the closet with rolling tiered carts as Lego storage.
+Floating wall shelves will provide extra storage as well as a display area for special creations.
+Two wall sconces provide sufficient light for building and a small wall mounted TV is an extra perk that will be great for Jackson as he grows up and becomes interested in video games like his daddy.
 Remember, this room didn't always have a closet, so there was already an electrical outlet on the back wall, making it easy for us to plug in electronics, like the sconces and TV.

-Other plans for the room included:
+Other plans for the room include:

 Rearrange art and choose a more intentional arrangement for the playroom walls

 Add a coffee table to create a lounge area opposite the Lego closet/TV

 Purge toys and reorganize using one part of our Ikea system and the armoire

 Create an accent wall